A message from Minus Eyewear

-Hi, I’m Charlotte, founder of Minus.
+Hi, I’m Charlotte, the founder.

 My relationship with glasses has always been a bit complicated.
 My dating app bio literally reads “looking for someone to help me find my glasses after I’ve taken my contact lenses out”.
 I’m guessing you joke about your bad eyes too.

 I’ve needed glasses from about age 13, and since then my prescription has deteriorated to -9.5 in my right, and -8 in my left.
 I’ve heard ‘you’re not due for an eye test’ so many times from my (ex) optician, and then gone through the rigmarole of explaining why I’m coming back in.